badlydrawnrob/elm-playground/README.md

 ## 🚀 Getting started

-> [Here would be a great place for a book!]
+> My goals are not the same as yours; it's a good idea to have a clear vision in mind!
+These can change as you go.

-**Have a goal:**
+> — [Here would be a great place for a book!]

-My goals are not the same as yours; it's a good idea to have a clear vision in mind, which can change as you go.
-For me this is ...
+**Here are my goals:**

 1. Prototyping a business model
 2. Teaching beginners